Poland's president proposes urgent amendments to law on Russian influences

 Duda, aligned with the Law and Justice, said Friday he was reacting to the public outcry over the law.

-Law and Justice party leader Jaroslaw Kaczynski and Tusk are longtime political rivals.
+Law and Justice party leader Jaroséaw Kaczyaski and Tusk are longtime political rivals.

 MORE WORLD NEWS